-In keeping with its aim to provide breadth as well as depth in the student's academic experience, Centenary offers a variety of offcampus, exchange, travel, and field study programs.
+In keeping with its aim to provide breadth as well as depth in the student's academic experience, Centenary offers a variety of off-campus, exchange, travel, and field study programs.
 Additional information on any of the following may be obtained from the Provost of the College.

-Foreign Exchanges
+International Exchanges

 Centenary offers a variety educational exchanges for one or two semesters abroad.
 These educational exchanges provide a costeffective way to study abroad because the student's financial aid package applies to the cost of tuition during the semester(s) abroad.
 Centenary students may accrue Passport Points to help offset the cost of the international air ticket.
-Participating instutions include: University of Applied Science, Dresden, Germany; University of Aarhus, Denmark; Aarhus School of Business, Denmark; Catholic University of Lille, France; Lingnan University, Hong Kong; University of Guanajuato, Mexico; Queens University, Belfast, Ireland; University of Ulster, Ireland, St. Mary's University, Belfast, Ireland; Belfast Institute of Further and Higher Learning, Ireland.
+Participating instutions include: University of Applied Science, Dresden, Germany; University of Aarhus, Denmark; Aarhus School of Business, Denmark; Catholic University of Lille, France; Lingnan University, Hong Kong; Queens University, Belfast, Ireland; University of Ulster, Ireland, St. Mary's University, Belfast, Ireland; Belfast Institute of Further and Higher Learning, Ireland, all institutional members of the MISEN consortium of colleges and universities and the Methodist Institution of Izabela Hendrix.
 Contact the Office of Global Engagement for more information.